reillypascal/personalsite-ssg/pages/digital-garden/tutorials/everything-i-know-about-webmentions.md

 ---
-title: How to Set Up, Parse, and Display Webmentions
+title: A Quick Guide to Everything I Know about Webmentions
 description: Comprehensive tutorial on webmentions using Webmention.io, Eleventy, and Netlify.
 Addresses many different levels of complexity — you can get up and running with only two lines of HTML!
 fedi_url:
   -